To3Knee/reload-tracker/README.md

 > ⚠️ **Safety & Responsibility**
 >
 > Reload Tracker is a **cost & inventory** tool only.
-> follow local laws, and reload at your own risk.
+Follow local laws, and reload at your own risk.

 ---